tiangolo/dockerswarm.rocks/README.md

 * <a href="https://kubernetes.io/" target="_blank">Kubernetes</a>.
 * <a href="http://mesos.apache.org/" target="_blank">Mesos</a>.

-To use any of them, you need to learn a huge new set of concepts, configurations, files, etc.
+To use any of them you need to learn a huge new set of concepts, configurations, files, etc.

 ### Docker Swarm mode